MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/vpn/vpn-auto-trigger-profile.md

 -   Windows 10
 -   Windows 11

-In Windows 10 and Windows 11, a number of features were added to auto-trigger VPN so users won’t have to manually connect when VPN is needed to access necessary resources.
+In Windows 10 and Windows 11, a number of features have been added to auto-trigger VPN so users won’t have to manually connect when VPN is needed to access necessary resources.
 There are three different types of auto-trigger rules:

 - App trigger
 - Name-based trigger